MatheusHam/visit-scheduler/README.md

 ![Screenshot](./journal/app_progress.jpg)

-Note: Working this stack requires previous knowledge pure html/css/js does not help a lot, after lots of attempts I understood the "theme" functionalities from MaterialUI.
-Now things are moving.
+Note: Pure html/css/js does not help a lot with this stack, after many attempts I understood the "theme" functionalities from MaterialUI and things are evolving.
 So far I've spent 8 hours in this test.